12 Month programme of study with two intakes: September & January

 The one-year full time MSc is split into 3 terms.

-The MSc in Oil and Gas Enterprise Management (formerly Hydrocarbon Enterprise) covers a broad range subjects and courses in order to encompass all the aspects related with the oil industry environment.
-Students will be presented with all of the business drivers in these areas of technology, from exploration, appraisal through production and decommissioning.
-World experts in all of these areas of expertise are on our doorstep in Aberdeen.
+The programme covers a broad range of subjects and courses in order to encompass all the aspects related with the oil industry environment.
+You will be presented with all of the business drivers in these areas of technology; from exploration, appraisal through production and decommissioning.
 Environmental, human and cultural impact of the oil industry is presented, and safety engineering and issues, using a series of case studies, is included.
-Students will be expected to research beyond each of these areas and produce papers reviewing aspects of technology and how it impacts on the business.
+You will be expected to research beyond each of these areas and produce papers reviewing aspects of technology and how it impacts on the business.

-The course will also include entrepreneurship, negotiating and presentation skills, petroleum law and contracts, petroleum economics and accountancy.
+Entrepreneurship, negotiating and presentation skills, petroleum law and contracts, petroleum economics and accountancy.
 Highly trained individuals with an international experience unparalleled in any other research centre teach these areas.
 The emphasis will be on practical application of studies, lateral thinking and management techniques.
-The course includes broader issues of security and conflict, by addressing and assessing risk in operating in the Middle East - Caspian Sea ellipse.

 The Oil Industry has very strong links with the Department of Geology and Petroleum Geology with 30 years of alumni from our MSc in Integrated Petroleum Geoscience (formerly Petroleum Geology) already in the industry globally.
 As part of the MSc in Oil and Gas Enterprise Management, we take advantage of our position as the European Oil Capital by organising a series of excursions to examine aspects of the Oil Industry and the geology of the North Sea.